qgis/QGIS-Documentation/source/docs/user_manual/plugins/plugins_oracle_raster.rst

 --------------------

-Finally, by selecting a GeoRaster from the list of Raster Data Tables and Raster Ids, the raster image will be loaded into |qg|.
+Finally, by selecting a GeoRaster from the list of Raster Data Tables and Raster Ids, the raster image will be loaded into QGIS.

 The :guilabel:`Select Oracle Spatial GeoRaster` dialog can be closed now and the next time it opens, it will keep the same connection and will show the same previous